sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 - **Resource**
 - **Resource type :** It determines the kind of infrastructure Object it manages What arguments and other attributes the resource supports.
 ![](2022-03-09-07-22-16.png)
-- **Resource Lable or Resource Local name** it is key iteam for This resource Local Name is used to reffer this resource from elsewherw in the terraform modules but
+- **Resource Lable or Resource Local name** it is key iteam for entair terraform This resource Local Name is used to reffer this resource from elsewherw in the terraform modules but
 ![](2022-03-09-07-25-32.png)